coal-rock/Pantheon/README.md

 </div>

 > [!WARNING]
-> Panthon is very much still pre-release software!
+> Pantheon is very much still pre-release software!
 >
 > If you're thinking about employing this in a competition environment, please feel free to reach out for help with deployment or with any issues that may arise, we're happy to help :)